Nicky Thomas Media

 WE RELISH THE OPPORTUNITY TO FOSTER CREATIVE PARTNERSHIPS WITH INSTITUTIONS, BUSINESSES AND THE MEDIA TO ENHANCE CAMPAIGNS.

 In partnership with King’s College Cambridge, we curated 3 fundraising weekends in Italy in Rome in taking 30 supporters and friends of Guy Johnston from Tecchler’s workshop -now a garage-, Pamphilj Palace with Prince Jonathan Pamphilj and a recording session with the Orchestra dell' Accademia Nazionale di Santa Cecilia for Guy Johnston's album - Tecchler 300 from Cambridge to Rome.
-We followed this up with a 3rd visit to Venice partnering with the 5-star Hotel Danieli for the recording of the Howells Cello Concerto.
+This was followed with a 3rd visit to Venice partnering with the renowned 5-star Hotel Danieli for the recording of the Howells Cello Concerto.

 A partnership with 5-star Kempinski Hotel San Clemente, promoting the Monteverdi Choir’s Monteverdi trilogy by inviting travel journalists to follow in the composer’s footsteps.